keircatenation/WebCRD-documentation-list/README.md

-# WebCRD-documentation-list
+# sortable-documentation-list
-A sortable and filterable table of documentation uusing vanilla JS
+A sortable and filterable table of documentation using vanilla JS